IISOH Endowment Program

 IISOH campus on a regular basis to meet, lounge, contemplate, read or eat.
 The benefactor's donation will pay for the

-cost of acquiring bronze or marble copies of the statues and all landscaping costs, with the balance going into
+cost of acquiring bronze and/or marble copies of the statues and all landscaping costs, with the balance going into

 the General Endowment Fund for perpetual care of the gardens & statuary, as well as security.

 $ 2,000,000 minimum.

 The Institute plans to have an international-style indoor/outdoor restaurant with a patio/garden cafe.

 Sliding doors will open from the restaurant onto a landscaped, terraced patio leading into the Sculpture Gardens.